Packing for Long Term Travel: Advice and Essential Items

 (Photo: tookapic via Pixabay)

-Many people ask how we’ve been traveling for more than 8 years with only a carry-on suitcase and small backpack each.
+Many people ask how we traveled for more than 8 years with only a carry-on suitcase and small backpack each.
 In our experience, it’s quite easy, but there’s no one-size-fits-all packing list.

 How you use the precious space in your luggage depends entirely on where you plan to travel and what types of activities you have in mind.
 So, while I won’t tell you exactly what should be in your suitcase, I can offer good advice and recommend some essential travel items when packing for long-term travel.